 Alexander was a judge this past year at a few design competitions, and it felt like everyone was just copying what was cool on Pinterest—which at the time was “Memphis,” a style of colorful postmodern design from the 80s.
 It was full of pastel colors and round mirrors with arched doorways.

 Alexander says that when designers rely too heavily on platforms like Pinterest for inspiration, they can get stuck in this derivative loop.
 By focusing on digital trends designers lose track of livability, workability, and climate—the kinds of things you can’t capture with simply a photo.
 Joe Halligan from Assemble says that as a designer it’s impossible not to think about how something you make will be photographed saying, “I think you have to be aware that when you’ve finished [a] building […] most people will view it through the image.
 And so do you then pander to that?
-Or do you still ensure the, you know, the kind of main focus is on the person who visits the building and experiences it?”
+Or do you still ensure … the kind of main focus is on the person who visits the building and experiences it?”

 If you want to see full-on Instagram pandering, just check out one of these “Instagram playgrounds” that have popped up around the world in recent years.
-These are collections of rooms designed to backdrops for your photos.
+These are collections of rooms designed to serve as backdrops for your photos.
 You aren’t really supposed to play in them at all, just take a few pictures and move on to the next room.
 “It turns architecture into a photo-op basically a flat experience,” explains Lange.
 Right now this flat, photo-op architecture feels pretty contained to the cafes and the boutique hotels and the Instagram playgrounds, although it’s not hard to imagine it escaping from the color factory and slipping out into the broader city.

 But Alexandra Lange doesn’t want to say Instagram has been ruining architecture.
 About ten years ago when Instagram was just getting going, Lange took a trip to an under-appreciated site for bizarre postmodern architecture: Melbourne Australia.
 “I’m just completely wowed by these buildings because they’re spiky, they’re covered in neon… and they’re like nothing I’ve ever seen before.
 And I suddenly have this overwhelming desire to share!”
 A visual platform like Instagram was the perfect place to share these slices of architecture that she was appreciating.
 Lange’s time using Instagram led her to believe that the app can have a positive effect on architecture—a place where you could offer a window into the built world and encourage people to notice overlooked buildings.